Mentally ill people in United States jails and prisons: Mental health care in prisons and jails

-Psychologists report that one in every eight prisoners were receiving some mental health therapy or counseling services by the middle of the year in 2000.
-Inmates are generally screened at admission and depending on the severity of the mental illness they are placed in either general confinement or specialized facilities.
-Inmates can self report mental illness if they feel it is necessary.
-In the middle of the year in 2000, inmates self-reported that State prisons held 191,000 mentally ill inmates.
+Psychologists report that one in every eight prisoners was receiving some mental health therapy or counseling services by mid-2000.
+Inmates are generally screened at admission, and depending on the severity of the mental illness, they are placed in either general confinement or specialized facilities.
+Inmates can self-report mental illness if they feel it is necessary.
+In mid-2000, inmates self-reported that state prisons held 191,000 mentally ill inmates.
 A 2011 survey of 230 correctional mental health service providers from 165 state correctional facilities found that 83% of facilities employed at least one psychologist and 81% employed at least one psychiatrist.
 The study also found that 52% of mentally ill offenders voluntarily received mental health services, 24% were referred by staff, and 11% were mandated by a court to receive services.
 Although 64% of providers of mental health services reported feeling supported by prison administration and 71% were involved in continuity of care after release from prison, 65% reported being dissatisfied with funding.
-Only 16% of participants reported offering vocational training, and the researchers noted that although risk/need/responsivity theory has been shown to reduce the risk for recidivism (or committing another crime after being released), it is unknown whether it is incorporated into mental health services in prisons and jails.
-A 2005 article by researcher Terry A. Kupers noted that male prisoners tend to underreport emotional problems and don't request help until a crisis, and that prison fosters an environment of toxic masculinity, which increases resistance to psychotherapy.
-A 2017 report from the Bureau of Justice Statistics noted that 54.3% of prisoners and 35% of jail inmates who had past 30-day serious psychological distress has received mental health treatment since admission to the current facility; and 63% of prisoners and 44.5% of jail inmates with a history of a mental health problem said they had received mental health treatment since admission.
+Only 16% of participants reported offering vocational training, and the researchers noted that although risk/need/responsiveness theory has been shown to reduce the risk of recidivism (or committing another crime after being released), it is unknown whether it is incorporated into mental health services in prisons and jails.
+A 2005 article by researcher Terry A. Kuper's noted that male prisoners tend to under report emotional problems and don't request help until a crisis, and that prison fosters an environment of toxic masculinity, which increases resistance to psychotherapy.
+A 2017 report from the Bureau of Justice Statistics noted that 54.3% of prisoners and 35% of jail inmates who had experienced serious psychological distress in the past 30 days have received mental health treatment since admission to the current facility, and 63% of prisoners and 44.5% of jail inmates with a history of a mental health problem said they had received mental health treatment since admission.

-Finally, the book Criminalizing the Seriously Mentally Ill: The Abuse of Jails As Mental Hospitals points out that 20% of jails have no mental health resources.
+Finally, the book Criminalizing the Seriously Mentally Ill: The Abuse of Jails as Mental Hospitals points out that 20% of jails have no mental health resources.
 In addition, small jails are less likely to have access to mental health resources and are more likely to hold individuals with mental illnesses without charges brought against them.
-Jails in richer areas are more likely to have access to mental health resources, and jails with more access to mental health resources also dealt less with medication refusal.
+Jails in richer areas are more likely to have access to mental health resources, and jails with more access to mental health resources also deal with fewer medication refusals.